pratham-pai/Data-Structures-and-Algorithms-in-C/README.md

-# Data Structures in C
+# Data Structures and Algorithms in C

 Welcome to the Data Structures in C repository!
 This repository contains a comprehensive collection of fundamental data structures and algorithms implemented in C. Whether you're a beginner learning the basics or an experienced programmer honing your skills, you'll find a wealth of resources here to explore.